eic/EicRoot/README.md

   EicRoot is a light-weight GEANT detector simulation software suite based on the FairRoot framework.

-  This README helps experts who are familiar with the older EicRoot Docker container (r940) to re-create the same working environment.
+  This README helps experts who are familiar with the older EicRoot Docker container (r940) to re-create the same working environment under the newer software version.
+Certain changes to the scripts may become needed, since the suite now uses ROOT6 with a more strict syntax rules compared to the previous version, which only worked stable with ROOT5.

 EicRoot in a Docker container